GadgetBlaster/JavaScript-DnD-Dungeon-Generator/README.md

 All HTML elements are generated via template literals.

-A multi-dimensional array is generated to represent the grid.
+A multi-dimensional array is generated to represent the dungeon grid.
 Rooms and doorway connections are procedurally generated on the grid and drawn as as SVG element.
 Room descriptions, traps, condition, and contents are randomly assigned to each room based on conditional probability tables for attributes such as rarity, condition, and quantity.

 The application is organized by a top level `/app/app.js` file that initializes the app, a `/app/knobs.js` configuration, and the following directories: